CBD Drug Interactions Explained: What Drugs Should Not Be Taken With CBD

 However, in addition to breaking compounds down into metabolites, is also has one other very specific and important role it plays during this metabolic process - the detoxification and excretion of foreign drugs (called xenobiotics) and other types of toxic substances.

 It does through a system called the cytochrome P450 system (CYP) which consists of a special group of enzymes containing heme as a cofactor to convert fat-soluble compounds into more water-soluble compounds and aiding in their absorption and use.

 It is estimated that the CYP system is responsible for metabolizing over 60% percent of any drug that has been consumed.
-And interestingly, pharmaceutical researchers and doctors also use cytochrome P450 system to understand, calculate and predict drug dosages, effects as well as its potential side effects.
+And interestingly, pharmaceutical researchers and doctors also use cytochrome P450 system to understand, calculate and predict drug dosages effects as well as its potential side effects.

 For instance, if only one therapeutic compound is being processed by the liver, and the system in general is healthy, scientist can use the average amount of time it takes for the drug or medication to be processed through the CYP to calculate accurate dosage information.

-However, there are certain substances that have the ability to affect the way in which the CYP system processes compounds such as CBD that causes certain drugs to metabolize faster or slower than what they would normally have done.
+However, there are certain substances that have the ability to affect the way in which the CYP system processes compounds such as CBD that cause certain drugs to metabolize faster or slower than what they would normally have done.